BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Interfaces

-Currently, ReadyRemit offers a [REST API](/reference).
-It does not yet offer language-specific SDKs.
+ReadyRemit offers a [REST API](/reference).
+Language-specific SDKs are on the roadmap.

 ## Sandbox